GluuFederation/docs-ce-prod/3.1.1/source/upgrade/index.md

 # Upgrading Gluu Server CE

 ## Overview
 The Gluu Server can **not** be upgraded with a simple `apt-get upgrade`.
 The admin needs to explicitly install the new version of the Gluu Server and export and import the required data using scripts.
+## Upgrade from 3.1.0 to 3.1.1
+Upgrading from 3.1.0 to 3.1.1 involves below steps:

+- Stop oxTrust and oxAuth services
+- Back up existing oxTrust and oxAuth war files
+- Download 3.1.1 oxTrust and oxAuth from repo
+- Copy oxTrust and oxAuth war in path
+- Start oxTrust and oxAuth services

+To update war, please refer to [update war](../upgrade/update-war.md) docs.

 ## Upgrade from 3.0.x to 3.1.1

 !!!
 Warning
     Before proceeding with an upgrade, make sure to [backup](../operation/backup.md) the Gluu container or LDAP Ldif before proceeding with the upgrade.

 Upgrading generally involves the following steps:

 * Install new version
 * Export the data from your current version